jrmoulton/jrmoulton-web/content/starting_open_source.md

 All this work led me to find projects that had already built out a lot of support for chips in rust in the form of "Hardware Abstraction Layers" or "HALS".
 So far my favorite of these is the ESP-HAL.

+The work I did involved implementing one of the greatest things about rust and embedded programming.
-Currently rust is a super exciting language for writing embedded code because of a project called [embedded-hal](https://github.com/rust-embedded/embedded-hal) that defines a set of common traits that allow device drivers to be hardware independent!
+Currently, rust is a super exciting language for writing embedded code because of a project called [embedded-hal](https://github.com/rust-embedded/embedded-hal) that defines a set of common traits that allow device drivers to be hardware independent!